Skydeke/Autoverleih-JPA/README.md

 changed in the [persistence.xml](src/main/resources/META-INF/persistence.xml).
 Since this file contains sensitive information it should not be in GitHub.
 See the [persistence_example.xml](src/main/resources/META-INF/persistence_example.xml) for an example-version.

+For a car to be updated by this program it may not have an associated 'Rechnung' and the fields endeZeit, endeKm in the entity 'Ausleihvorgang' must be null.

 Database-Errors
 ======
 My original Database-Design would have worked perfectly, but for some reason JPA doesn't want to use